flutter-form-builder-ecosystem/form_builder_validators/doc/migration.md

 ## Migrations

 ### v11 to v12

 The following items in this section show how to convert from the old API functions to the closest equivalent using the new APIs.
 For each item, we try to show how the conversion is made from a validator with all its parameters being used, thus, if your case is simples, probably it will be enough to ignore the additional parameters in the example.

 #### checkNullOrEmpty

+> Dart fix status: ✅️🚧 Partial.
+Remove `checkNullOrEmpty` but need add `Validators.required` or `Validators.optinal` around each validator.

 Before specifying the equivalent to each validator, it is important to deal with the `checkNullOrEmpty` parameter.
 Every validator in the old API has this parameter, thus we are going to use this section to specify how to handle this situation for most of the cases and we will assume that this aspect is already handled for the following sections.

 The conditions are:

 - `checkNullOrEmpty = true`

 ```dart
 // Old API
 FormBuilderValidators.someValidator(..., checkNullOrEmpty:true);